 Volunteer today to represent people in custody redetermination proceedings.
 No prior immigration experience is required.
 Attorneys must have a valid license to practice law in a U.S. jurisdiction.
 This opportunity is currently available at the Fort Snelling Immigration Court.

 Step 1: Watch the training.
-The Human Rights Defender Bond Training presented by the Detainee Rights Clinic of the University of Minnesota Law School's James H. Binger Center for New Americans and Robins Kaplan LLP provides a comprehensive overview of the
+The Human Rights Defender Bond Training presented by The Advocates, the Detainee Rights Clinic of the University of Minnesota Law School's James H. Binger Center for New Americans and Robins Kaplan LLP provides a comprehensive overview of the process.

 Step 4: Take a case.
-Once ready, volunteer attorneys will be matched with a case.
-Cases eligible for bond will be identified by Minnesota Detention Project attorneys while the volunteer attorney is shadowing.
-The volunteer attorney will leave with information about the person's bond hearing date, family or other contact information, where they are detained, and a summary of relevant evidence and legal arguments to develop.
+Once ready, volunteer attorneys can take a case distributed to the Pro Bono Bond Representation Panel via e-mail.
+Each bond case has been vetted by an experienced immigration attorney.
+The volunteer attorney will receive information about the person's bond hearing date, family or other contact information, where they are detained, a summary of relevant evidence and documentation, and legal arguments to develop.
 Volunteers will also be paired with an experienced immigration attorney mentor.
-Volunteers typically will have 1-3 weeks before the next court appearance to meet with their client and prepare for the custody redetermination hearing in front of an immigration judge.
+Volunteers typically will have 1-3 weeks to prepare for the bond hearing in front of an immigration judge.

 This project is a collaboration of The Advocates for Human Rights, the University of Minnesota Law School's James H. Binger Center for New Americans and Robins Kaplan LLP.